 The Aixplorer® system is not designed for ophthalmic use or any use causing the acoustic beam to pass through the eye.

-The Aixplorer® system is not intended for use in cardiac applications.
 The use of the Aixplorer® system with a defibrillator is prohibited.

 The Aixplorer® system is not intended for use with flammable anaesthetics or in conjunction with flammable agents.